-Inigo Jones began the Queen’s House in 1616 as a private garden house for Anne of Denmark, queen of James I.
+Inigo Jones was Surveyor of the King's Works, and the Queen's House was one of his first designs for Anne of Denmark, wife of James I.

 After the queen’s death in 1619, the building remained unfinished and thatched over at ground-floor level until 1629.
 Jones completed it around 1635 for Queen Henrietta Maria, wife of Charles I, when he completed a single first-floor central bridge joining the two halves of the building.
 East and west bridges were add in 1662.

 The new house was such a novelty that people called it 'The White House'.

 Inigo Jones's influence